Roon627/ITnVend/README.md

 ----------------------------------------
 - `JWT_SECRET` / session settings: the server stores a persistent JWT secret in `settings` when it first runs; in Docker/Prod you may prefer to set one via env.
 - For Postgres, use the `.env` variables shown above.
+- `STOREFRONT_API_KEY` (optional): when set, the backend exposes `/api/storefront/preorders` for an external e-commerce site.
+Requests must send the matching `X-Storefront-Key` header (or `?key=` query) so POS-only deployments can leave this unset and keep the endpoint disabled.
+- Frontend dev helpers:
+	- `VITE_DEV_HOST` — override the dev server bind host (defaults to `true`, which is `0.0.0.0` so domains defined in your hosts file like `pos.itnvend.com` work).
+	- `VITE_ALLOWED_HOSTS` — comma-separated list of hostnames Vite should accept (defaults to `pos.itnvend.com,localhost,127.0.0.1`).
+	- `VITE_HMR_HOST` — optional hostname to force in socket connections if you are proxying the dev server.
+	- `VITE_API_PROXY_TARGET` — change the dev proxy target if the backend is not on `http://localhost:4000`.
+	- `VITE_API_DIRECT_FALLBACK` — optional absolute base used for a last-chance fetch attempt (fills the old `http://localhost:4000` fallback – leave unset if you don’t need it).
+	- `VITE_UPLOAD_BASE` — optional absolute URL that should prefix `/uploads/...` paths (defaults to `VITE_API_BASE` when set).
+Helpful when the API is on a different domain or port.

 Database and seeds
 ------------------